LPAndersson/SIML/docs/03-bootstrap.md

 In this section we discuss how to calculate standard errors and confidence intervals for a statistic $T(X_1,X_2,\ldots, X_n)$.
 But first let us take a step back and consider the basics of what we are doing.

 We are given a sample $(x_1,\ldots, x_n)$.
 We have some function, $T$, that we apply to the sample and call a statistic.
 This may be a simple function like the sample mean, or some more complicated function like a parameter in a regression problem.
 We apply the function to the data and get a number $t=T(x_1,\ldots,x_n)$.
-To do inference we also need to know the variability of that number if we were to repeat the same experiment many times.
+To do inference we also need to know the variability of that number if we were to repeat the same experiment.
 We therefore consider the random variable $T_n := T(X_1,\ldots, X_n)$, where $X_i\overset{iid}{\sim }F$.
 The distribution of this random variable is called the sampling distribution.
-In some cases, for a particular $T$ and $F$ we may be able to find the sampling distribution either exactly or approximately.
+In some cases, for a particular $T$ and $F$, we may be able to find the sampling distribution either exactly or approximately.
 For example, we previously found the asymptotic sampling distribution of the maximum likelihood estimate.
 Once we have that, we can do hypothesis testing, construct confidence intervals or simply state the standard deviation.
 The procedure can be summarized as:
 $$
 F\overset{sample}{\to} x \overset{T}{\to} t.
 $$